White Hare of Inaba: Kojiki version

-One version of the tale of the Hare of Inaba is found in the Kojiki, the oldest extant chronicle in Japan, which dates from early in the 8th century (711-712).
+One version of the tale of the White Hare of Inaba is found in the Kojiki, the oldest extant chronicle in Japan, which dates from early in the 8th century (711-712).
 The legend appears in the first of the three sections of the Kojiki, the Kamitsumaki, also known as the Jindai no Maki, or "Volume of the Age of the Gods".
 This section of the Kojiki outlines the myths concerning the foundation of Japan prior to the birth of the Emperor Jimmu, the first Emperor of Japan.

 In the Kojiki version of the myth, a hare tricks some wanizame (Note: Wanizame may refer to the wani, a dragon or sea monster in Japanese mythology.
 In the San'in region, from which the myth originates, wanizame is synonymous with the common shark.) into being used as a land bridge in order to travel from the Island of Oki to Cape Keta.
 Cape Keta is now identified with the Hakuto Coast in the present-day city of Tottori.
 The hare challenges the sharks to see whose clan is larger—that of the sharks, or that of the hares.
 The hare had the sharks lie in a row across the sea.
 The hare then hopped across them, counting them as he went.
 Nearing the end, the hare exclaims that he has deceived the sharks in order to use them as a bridge.
 The last shark attacks the hare, ripping his fur from him.

 Ōnamuchi-no-kami (Ōkuninushi's name at that time) and his eighty brothers were traveling through the Inaba region to woo Princess Yakami of Inaba.
 While the brothers were on their way to visit the princess, the flayed hare stopped them and asked them for help.
 Rather than helping the hare, they advised it to wash in the sea and dry itself in the wind, which naturally caused it great pain.
 In contrast, Ōnamuchi, unlike his quarreling elder brothers, told the hare to bathe in fresh water from the mouth of a river, and then roll in the pollen of cattails.
 The body of the hare was restored to its original state, and after its recovery, revealed its true form as a god.
 In gratitude, the hare told Ōnamuchi, the lowest born in the family, that he would marry Princess Yakami.

-The Hare of Inaba legend emphasizes the benevolence of Ōnamuchi, who was later enshrined at the Izumo-taisha.
+The White Hare of Inaba legend emphasizes the benevolence of Ōnamuchi, who was later enshrined at the Izumo-taisha.
 Japanese scholars have traditionally interpreted the struggle between the kind Ōnamuchi and his wrathful eighty brothers as a symbolic representation of civilization and barbarism in the emergent Japanese state.

-The version of the Hare of Inaba legend told in the Kojiki has been compared to similar myths from Java in Indonesia, Sri Lanka, and India.
+The version of the White Hare of Inaba legend told in the Kojiki has been compared to similar myths from Java in Indonesia, Sri Lanka, and India.